Why Maternal Mental Health Matters

 “those who develop postpartum depression are at greater risk of developing major depression later in life“.

 Babies and children need emotionally healthy mothers.
 A mother’s ability to attach and respond psychologically and emotionally with her baby provides the psychological foundation that an infant needs for healthy development.
+Maternal depression affects infant and childhood development by inhibiting a mother’s ability to respond to her baby’s cues.

 Maternal Mental Health Matters Because Moms Matter